anuket-project/anuket-specifications/doc/ref_arch/README.md

 1. Open source preference: To ensure that suppliers’ and operators’ investment have a tangible pathway towards a standard and production ready NFVI solution portfolio.

-2. Interoperability of interfaces: To ensure interoperability and minimize integration and efforts.
+2. Interoperability of interfaces: To ensure interoperability and minimize integration efforts.

 3. Disaggregation between clearly defined layers: To ensure proper separation of concern and allow for component substitutionas.